vishalbelsare/agent-framework/docs/decisions/001-agent-framework.md

 - User and Customer Impact: We have an established user base on SK (who were encouraged to build production solutions on it) and a separate following around Autogen.
 We want to avoid splitting or losing either community.
 The solution should present a clear, persuasive story to users that communicates the added value as well as an upgrade path rather than a forced rewrite.
 - Community and Perception: There is a messaging advantage if we evolve SK.
 We can frame the change as a natural evolution (“Semantic Kernel 2.0”) rather than introducing an entirely new framework that stakeholders might question the need for.
 Conversely, some Autogen users have biases against SK, so the plan must include a strategy to rebrand or reposition the evolved SK to appeal to them (for example, by dropping the word “Kernel” in the name and removing the concept and re-platforming AG AgentChat on SK2).
 - Development Effort and Timeline: Building a new framework from scratch would mean re-implementing existing functionality (connectors, memory storage, plugins, etc.) which is a large effort and could delay delivering new capabilities.
-We have an ambitous target timeline for initial deliverables, so we must use our resources efficiently.
+We have an ambitious target timeline for initial deliverables, so we must use our resources efficiently.
 - Integration vs. Duplication: Reusing existing, proven components is desirable to reduce duplicate work.
 SK already provides many integrations (AI services, vector memory, logging, etc.).
 Creating a new framework would duplicate much of this functionality in a new project, whereas evolving SK could modify these in place.
 - Technical Goals – Multi-Agent Workflows: The primary feature goal is to support complex multi-agent workflows with a great developer experience (easy orchestration, elegant APIs, cloud-ready deployment).
 The chosen approach must facilitate this “workflow engine” and provide a short path from prototyping to deployment to scale as the key value proposition.
 - Architecture Maintainability: We aim to simplify the architecture for long-term maintainability.
 Notably, the current SK contains a central “Kernel” component that manages calls; the new design proposes removing that to make agent components more modular and flexible.
 We need to decide if this overhaul is done within SK or via a new codebase.